Randal Grichuk Player Props: Rockies vs. Royals

-On Friday, Randal Grichuk (.389 batting average in his past 10 games, with five doubles, three walks and four RBI) and the Colorado Rockies play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+On Saturday, Randal Grichuk (on the back of going 1-for-4) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Randal Grichuk Game Info & Props vs. the Royals